otus-kuber-2020-07/LinarNadyrov_platform/kubernetes-operators/README.md

 export MYSQLPOD=$(kubectl get pods -l app=mysql-instance -o jsonpath="{.items[*].metadata.name}")
 kubectl exec -it $MYSQLPOD -- mysql -potuspassword -e "select * from test;" otusdatabase
 ```
+kubectl exec -it $MYSQLPOD -- mysql -potuspassword -e "select * from test;" otus-database
+mysql: [Warning] Using a password on the command line interface can be insecure.
 +----+-------------+
 | id | name        |
 +----+-------------+